Gopal079565/C_programming/Readme.md

 # C Programming Course By Venom's Code

 ## Course Description
-This online course is designed specifically for B.Tech CS students to learn C programming from scratch.
+This course is designed specifically for students to learn C programming from scratch.
 It will cover all the essential topics step-by-step to build a strong foundation and help students gain practical programming skills.

 ---